vyos/vyos.vyos/docs/vyos.vyos.vyos_config_module.rst

                 <td>
                 </td>
                 <td>
-                        <div>The ordered set of configuration lines to be managed and compared with the existing configuration on the remote device.</div>
+                        <div>The ordered set of commands that should be configured in the section.
+The commands must be the exact same commands as found in the device running-config as found in the device running-config to ensure idempotency and correct diff.
+Be sure to note the configuration command syntax as some commands are automatically modified by the device config parser.</div>
                 </td>
             </tr>
             <tr>